 Film clips: A Day at the Races (1937), Swing Fever (1943) and Jammin' the Blues (1944).

-For this program you have to sign up together with a partner.
-Please refer to the Lindy Hop level descriptions (pasted below) for IntermediateAdvanced and Advanced.
+For this program, you must sign up together with a partner.
+Please refer to the Lindy Hop level descriptions for IntermediateAdvanced and Advanced.